General Questions

 Adjustable spray nozzles are widely used in food & beverage processing, chemical and pharmaceutical production, automotive and car wash systems, agriculture and irrigation, dust suppression and cooling towers, manufacturing, and surface coating.

-Stainless steel for durability and chemical resistance, brass for general-purpose spraying and cost efficiency, engineering plastics for lightweight, corrosion-resistant use, and tungsten carbide or ceramics for highly abrasive applications
+Stainless steel for durability and chemical resistance, brass for general-purpose spraying and cost efficiency, engineering plastics for lightweight, corrosion-resistant use, and tungsten carbide for highly abrasive applications

 Check the thread type and size (male or female), ensure flow rate capacity matches your pump output, and confirm the nozzle material is chemically compatible with your process fluids.